David Vaughn, Dance Magazine

 In 1986 she published Six Dances/Nancy Karp, a limited boxed edition of dance scores, and in 2003 published a second edition of scores, photographs, essays and drawings entitled Nancy Karp + Dancers: Dances 1977-2003.
 Karp and the dance company also released Four Dances: The Music, a selection of music compositions commissioned by the New Arts Foundation/Nancy Karp + Dancers for choreography by Nancy Karp.
 Memory/Place, in a limited edition of 50, was released in April 2019, and is a collection of selected drawings from Karp’s notebooks from this work.

-Originally from New Orleans, LA, Sonsherée Giles is a dancer, choreographer, teacher, and costume designer.
+Sonsherée Giles (she/her) is a dancer, choreographer, teacher, and costume designer.
+Originally from New Orleans, Louisiana, she moved to the San Francisco Bay Area to attend Mills College and received an MFA in performance/choreography.
 She enjoys making dances based on observations of animals, landscapes, art history, and daily life experiences.
-Sonsherée has an MFA in performance/choreography from Mills College and from 2005-2015, she was a performing/teaching artist with AXIS Dance Company.
-She has taught contemporary dance in public school systems, institutions, dance festivals and universities.
-Sonsherée has received an Isadora Duncan Award for ensemble performance, and a Homer Avila Award for Excellence in the field of integrated dance.
-She is delighted to be dancing with Nancy Karp + Dancers and can also be seen with Flyaway Productions and Lizz Roman & Dancers. www.sonsheree.com
+From 2005-2021, she worked for AXIS Dance Company as a performing/teaching artist, rehearsal director and associate director.
+She has shared her choreography, taught dance and performed for audiences in the United States, Germany, Croatia, Slovenia, Austria, Russia, Scotland, Canada, China, and Japan.
+Sonsherée received an Isadora Duncan Award for ensemble performance, and a Homer Avila Award for Excellence in the field of integrated dance. ~ www.sonsheree.com

 Katie Kruger has been performing and teaching dance since returning to the Bay Area in 1998.
 In recent years she has worked with notable choreographers and companies including Paufve Dance, Ahdanco, Rogelio Lopez, and Nancy Karp.
 She has taught in multiple private and public schools and dance centers to students of all ages.
 She is currently the Director of the Shawl-Anderson Dance Center Youth Program as well as on faculty at Head-Royce School in Oakland for K-12 students.

 Nol Simonse is from Washington, D.C., and trained at the Boston Conservatory of Music.
 He moved to San Francisco in 1997, and helped form the punk rock dance company, Kunst-Stoff.
 He has worked extensively in the Bay Area, with Stephen Pelton, Eric Kupers, Kara Davis, Christy Funsch, Janice Garrett, Charles Moulton, Sean Dorsey, Carey Perloff, and Val Caniparoli.
-Nol teaches modern at the Lines Dance Center and Shawl-Anderson Dance Center.
+Nol currently teaches modern technique at the Lines Dance Center, Shawl-Anderson Dance Center, ODC, and Dance Mission Theater; and he has taught choreography and repertory workshops to teens and adults.
 He has been awarded an Izzy, a GOLDIE, Luna Dance Institute’s Choreofund prize, and was a CHIME artist in 2017 with mentor Margaret Jenkins.

 Jack Carpenter designs lighting and scenery for Dance, Music, Theater, Museum Exhibits and Opera.
 His work can be seen with the Bishop Museum, Oakland Museum, Exploratorium, SF Ballet, SF Symphony, Kronos Quartet, Detroit Symphony, Berkeley Repertory Theatre, Joe Goode Performance Group, Margaret Jenkins Dance Company, ODC/SF, Project Bandaloop, Eureka Theatre.
 Notable productions for Mr.Carpenter include design and direction for Inspired By America for Cypress String Quartet, Kristallnacht, for Nancy Karp + Dancers, the world premiere of Angels In America, for the Eureka Theater Company, Harboring, and Bound(less), for Project Bandaloop, Beauty Queen of Leenane for Berkeley Repertory Theater, Traveling Light, and Rambler, for Joe Goode Performance Group, Concerto Romantique for San Francisco Ballet, and MLADA for SF Symphony.
 Mr. Carpenter was recently appointed lighting design lecturer at UC Berkeley Department of Theater, Dance,and Performance Studies, has received four Bay Area Critics Circle Awards, and five Isadora Duncan Awards.